 Build up your credit history

-There are a number of tools available online which will allow you to check your credit history without negatively affecting your score.
+Several online tools will allow you to check your credit history without negatively affecting your score.

-Animal importation rules are fairly straight-forward but you’ll still want to use a specialist transportation company to ensure all required documentation is in place to avoid unnecessary delays.
+Animal importation rules are straightforward, but you’ll still want to use a specialist transportation company to ensure all required documentation is in place to avoid unnecessary delays.

 You can enter the UK with your pet if: